December 30, 2025

 The Yukon Nominee Program (YNP) is run by the Yukon Government in partnership with Immigration, Refugees and Citizenship Canada (IRCC) under the “Agreement for Canada-Yukon Cooperation on Immigration.”

-More details on the step-by-step process for this is available here
+More details on the step-by-step process for this are available here

 As earlier stated, Nunavut does not have a PNP for skilled immigrants, and Quebec has a separate immigration program.